 Are you interested in getting involved in local Doughnut Economics projects but you’re not sure how to get started?
 Or maybe you’re just looking for like-minded folks in your area?

-Browse the full list of open groups and networks, “follow” a few to get notified when they post new tools, stories and events, or reach out to learn how to get involved with initiatives in your local area.
+Browse the full list of local groups and networks, “follow” a few to get notified when they post new tools, stories and events, or reach out to learn how to get involved with initiatives in your local area.

 Earlier this year we introduced a policy setting out how certain types of organisations (such as non-profits and consultancies) can engage with the tools and concepts of Doughnut Economics.